Skip to main content

 4. Debris in the Ducts

 If items like leaves, pet hair, or debris have accumulated in your heating ducts, they can cause a burning smell when heated.
-Regular duct cleaning can help prevent this.
+Regular duct cleaning can help prevent this and improve the AC efficiency.

 5. Burning Smell from Oil or Gas Heating Systems